spradhip-gh/exitous-prototype/DOCUMENTATION.md

     -   Create an `AssessmentForm` component.
     -   Dynamically build the form and its validation schema using the questions provided by `useUserData.getCompanyConfig()`.
 This ensures company-specific customizations are applied.
     -   Implement conditional logic to show/hide sub-questions based on the parent question's answer (e.g., show "relocation date" only if "relocation paid" is "Yes").
+    -   The form should automatically populate with any data pre-filled by an HR manager (e.g., final employment date).
 -   **Dashboard (`/dashboard`):**
     -   Create a `ProgressTracker` component to show before both the profile and assessment are complete.
 It should disable the "Exit Details" button until the profile is done.
     -   Create the `TimelineDashboard` component to display the AI-generated recommendations after both forms are complete.
 This component fetches data from the Genkit flow.